xsphereboi/SyncFacebookPage/README.md

 ### Windows

-Feed in necessary details in settings.conf file and run the main file
+Feed in necessary details in settings.conf file and run the main file.
+Make sure to download chromedriver.exe for your chrome version and add chromedriver.exe's path .

 ```python
 python main.py